sandesh362/SureSignal-MumbaiHacks2025/readme.md

 ### 3. Setup Pinecone

 1. Create account at https://www.pinecone.io/
-2. Create a new index named `veripulse-evidence`
+2. Create a new index named `SureSignal-evidence`
 3. Use dimension: `768` (for sentence-transformers/all-mpnet-base-v2)
 4. Metric: `cosine`
 5. Add API key to `.env`